BELLA-RadiationSimulations/GRAPPA/README.md

 [ROOT manual](https://root.cern/manual/).

 > [!IMPORTANT]
 > We will slowly drop support for pure ROOT scripts.
-We found that python scripts based on the `uproot` package are much more agile to write and easy to support.
+We found that python scripts based on the `uproot` package are much more agile to write and easier to support.
 > Previous scripts may become out-of-date, not supporting newer changes in the ntuple structure and they are left as a base for future record.
 > We will slowly add new python scripts over time.